 Leather slippers:

-• They either support the greenhouse gas-belching livestock industry or worse, don’t come from meat industry byproducts, needlessly killing over 1 billion animals a year.
+• They either support the greenhouse gas-belching livestock industry or worse, don’t come from meat industry byproducts, needlessly killing over a billion animals a year.

-• Leather is processed via a chemical tanning process (up to 250 chemicals required), which is incredibly dangerous both for the environment and for the workers in charge of performing the task.
+• Leather is processed via a chemical tanning process, which is incredibly dangerous both for the environment and for the workers in charge of performing the task.

 • Even if it’s natural, leather can take hundreds of years to break down.